 Is there enough vaccine?

-The UK has ordered more than 500 million doses of seven of the most promising vaccines, including the three so far approved for use.
+The UK has ordered more than 500 million doses of seven of the most promising vaccines, including the four so far approved for use.

 An extra 60 million doses of the Pfizer-BioNTech vaccine were ordered last month as the government prepares for a vaccination booster programme in the autumn.